aparajita/capacitor-dark-mode/README.md

 ### Keep it DRY

-If you implement dark mode as a user preference, you cannot rely solely on the CSS `prefers-color-scheme` query, you have to use a class to indicate whether or not you are in dark mode.
+If you implement dark mode as a user preference, you cannot rely solely on the CSS `prefers-color-scheme` query anyway; you have to use a class to indicate whether or not you are in dark mode.
 Maintaining an identical set of CSS variables for `prefers-color-scheme: dark` and a dark class selector is error-prone, extra maintenance, and in general violates the DRY principle.

 This plugin relies solely on a dark class selector to indicate whether or not you are in dark mode, and manages the dark class for you based on the system dark mode and/or the user preference.